 Telecare and Care Alarms

-What to do if you have you or someone you know has a telecare or care alarm
+What to do if you or someone you know has a telecare or care alarm

-If you have or are aware of someone who has either a telecare unit, care alarm, personal pendant alarm, lifeline or any other medical device that connects to the phone line today then:
+If you have a a telecare unit, care alarm, personal pendant alarm, lifeline or any other medical device that connects to the phone line or are aware of someone who has then:

 Ensure back-up or alternative method of communication in an event of a powercut